huntersteffner/Social-Blog-Website/README.md

 ## Usage

 This can be used as a templete for a basic blog site.
-It can then be customized to suit one's needs
+It can then be customized to suit one's needs.

 ## Screenshot